 However, you can find similar candy-coated gum in colorful squares from lookalikes.
-Most of these are not made the same way as Chiclets but they look and act like Chiclets.
 You can find copycats online from places like Amazon and you can sometimes find them in various stores, including candy stores as well.

 Chicle Chews and other similar products are out there but you can no longer find Chiclets that are truly the same.
 If you do find Chicle chews, they are even made with chicle still.